brise105/IRC-Client/README.md

         * The nickname you choose must be unique.
 Two users can't have same unique identifier on same server.
         * Type: ```!help``` or ```!cmdinfo``` for a list of commands and their expected input

-* Method 2: docker (requires docker, JDK, and linux enviornment)
+* Method 2: docker (requires docker, JDK, and linux environment)

     * 1b) cd to /IRCClient/botclient/